-This article will cover how to view the raw event data Klaviyo is receiving from an integration or API call.
+This article will cover how to view the raw event data Klaviyo receives from integrations or API calls.
 This can be useful if you want to verify the data Klaviyo records along with a given event, or simply review this data to better understand what's being recorded.

 To view raw metric or event data, go to the Metrics tab in Klaviyo and find the metric you're interested in.
 Next, click on the second icon to view the activity feed for that metric.